Assessing affordability and housing tenures

 Low cost market housing

 This is housing that is sold at a discount of at least 20 percent below local market level.
 In Herefordshire any discount should be sufficient to meet local housing needs.
 The discount set is applied using the assumptions in social rent and affordable rented housing above.
 Eligibility is determined with regard to local incomes and local house prices.
 It should include provisions to remain at a discount for future eligible households.
+How to apply for low cost market housing.

 This is housing that 100 percent of the title is to be transferred to a qualifying purchaser at no more than 80 percent of open market value subject to a legal charge in favour of the council for 20 percent of the unit's equity value.